iarsystems/bx-jenkins-ci/README.md

 ![bx-jenkins-ci](https://github.com/user-attachments/assets/ffa7c04e-6394-458c-b572-464d3fdcb0b2)

 ## Pre-requisites
-For completing this tutorial you are going to need to have the [__bx-docker__][url-bx-docker] tutorial completed.
+__For completing this tutorial you need to have the Docker image with the IAR Build Tools from the [__bx-docker__][url-bx-docker] tutorial.__

 You will also need a web browser to access webpages.
-For this tutorial we will consider that the web browser is installed on a Windows machine in which you have privileges to execute administrative tasks and that can reach the Linux server containing the Docker daemon with the IAR Build Tools.
+It is assumed that the web browser is installed on a Windows PC in which you have privileges to execute administrative tasks and that can reach the Linux server containing the Docker daemon with the IAR Build Tools.

 In the Linux server's shell, clone this repository to the user's home directory (`~`):
 ```